 The National Association of Epilepsy Centers (NAEC) recognizes us as a Level 4 epilepsy center.
 Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level of medical and surgical evaluation and treatment for patients with complex epilepsy.

 We are an accredited EEG and EMG lab

-Our EEG lab is accredited by the EEG Laboratory Accreditation Board of ABRET (LAB-EEG), which means we perform EEGs to the highest standards.
+Our EEG lab is accredited by the EEG Laboratory Accreditation Board of ABRET (LAB-EEG).
 We are the second hospital in Georgia and the 11th pediatric hospital in the country to achieve this accreditation.

 Our electromyography (EMG) labs received Exemplary Status Accreditation from the American Association of Neuromuscular and Electrodiagnostic Medicine (AANEM).
-We are the only pediatric EMG lab in Georgia and are now one of three stand-alone EMG labs with this accreditation in the country.
+We are the only pediatric EMG lab in Georgia.

 Find comfort with people who are going through a similar diagnosis.

 When a child is diagnosed with an illness, it affects every member of a family.
 Our Comprehensive Epilepsy Center offers support groups for parents and children who are dealing with epilepsy and seizures.Get Support